Chapter 2

 definition in terms of other constructs.
 A call to a user-defined defining macro always

-and includes the name of the defining macro.
+begins with the word define and includes the name of the defining macro.
 This

 name when suffixed by